 - 3. Development of detailed framework for establishment of umbrella institutions to ensure permanence and improvement of existing community institutions, as well as the improvement in overall sustainability of all natural resources in the regions.
 This should be executed as an extension of the conceptual framework presented Section 7.5.2. - 4.
 Development of cost-effective systems to acquire, manage, and store the scientific data for CBDWS on a permanent basis - 5.
-Development of a framework for major changes in the curriculum for sustainability associated subjects in engineering and other disciplines.
-This needs research to develop interdisciplinary approaches for creating an overall awareness of water- related issues and possible solutions at every level of society, especially the educational institutions.
+Development of a framework for major changes in the curriculum to enhance knowledge and application of sustainable development in engineering and other disciplines.
+This needs research to develop inter-disciplinary approaches for creating an overall awareness of water- related issues and possible solutions at every level of society, especially at the educational institutions.